 While the trigger for the stunning debacle was new US sanctions for Turkey’s imprisonment of an American pastor, many investors say the $900 billion economy

 was already headed toward a cliff.
 Years of a growth-at-all-costs policy bias have left its companies saddled with hundreds of billions of dollars in foreign debt, runaway inflation and one of the world’s largest current-account deficits.

 The knock-on was instant.
 With the turmoil in Turkey fuelling contagion fears, investors shunned riskier assets and sought safety in developed nations’ bonds.
 Treasuries and bunds rallied.
 South Africa’s rand, the Argentine peso and global stocks fell.
 The euro sank as much as 1.2 per cent to the weakest in a year against the US dollar amid concern about European exposure to Turkish banks.

 Investors are now saying that only extreme measures could bring Turkey back from the abyss.
 Previously taboo topics like an international

 bailout or the imposition of capital controls are now being discussed in Turkish and international

 There were signs of alarm among Turkish citizens.
 Visits to three different bank branches in Istanbul indicated that requests for foreign-currency withdrawals had increased.
 It’s not unusual for branches not to have enough foreign exchange on hand for large withdrawals, and tellers at the branches said they were awaiting cash to be delivered from headquarters to meet demand.

 If they were intended to calm markets, two speeches by President Recep Tayyip Erdogan and another by his son-in-law, the newly appointed economic czar, had the opposite effect.
 Erdogan was defiant about resisting what he calls a financial attack and requested that citizens exchange their dollars and euros for liras instead.
 Berat Albayrak, the minister, gave a presentation largely devoid of figures or specifics.

 “Those who assume they can bring us to our knees through economic manipulations don’t know our nation at all,” Erdogan said in Gumushane near the Black Sea, where he was breaking ground for a new roadway.
 He said Turkey could achieve record economic growth in 2018, “despite all the attacks staged against our country through foreign exchange rates.”

 In the wake of the US doubling tariffs on Turkish steel and aluminum on Friday, Erdogan wrote a New York Times op-ed cataloguing his grievances and threatening to walk away from their decades-old alliance.
 “Failure to reverse this trend of unilateralism and disrespect will require us to start looking for new friends and allies,” he wrote.

-Ibrahim Kalin, Erdogan’s spokesman, tweeted on Saturday that the US
+Ibrahim Kalin, Erdogan’s spokesman, tweeted on Saturday that the US is “facing the risk of completely losing Turkey.”

-The financial turmoil is showing signs of spilling over into the rest of the economy.
 Turkey’s private companies have borrowed heavily in foreign currencies and now sit on a pile of debt equivalent to about 40 per cent of yearly economic output.
 Over the past year, several of the nation’s largest and most respected conglomerates have requested restructurings of billions of dollars in foreign debt, and more are sure to follow.